phage-nz/infosec-bazaar/honeypots/windows/readme.md

 - Server 2012 R2+

 ## Considerations
-There are a couple of considerations you need to make:
+There are a few considerations you need to make:
 - OPSEC.
 - Profile.
 - How are you going to collect endpoint events?
 Sysmon, EDR or both?